Nashim LeGufan (2011)

 By boldly addressing issues taboo in Jewish society, the book encourages women to experience their bodies in positive ways.
 It also reframes cultural vocabulary and negative language constructions.
 For example, when describing older women, terms that honor midlife were substituted for commonly used negative words that translate to “age of wilting or loss.”

-Dana Weinberg, founder and director of Women and Their Bodies, attended My’s 40th anniversary symposium in 2011 and discussed the book during a , which can be viewed online.
+Dana Weinberg, founder and director of Women and Their Bodies, attended My’s 40th anniversary symposium in 2011 and discussed the book during a panel on building power and brokering change, which can be viewed online.

 The My Global Initiative has provided extensive support on this project, most notably with project start-up and envisioning, as well as fundraising and promotion.
 My continues to help increase access to this resource and has posted excerpts online (see below).